 The Boxing Academy caters for learners who are at risk of exclusion, or who have already been excluded, from mainstream education.
 We are a boxing family: the staff are caring and totally committed to building relationships with the learners, helping them to transform their view of education.
-We offer places for 40 boys and girls at Key Stage 4 currently with a reduced curriculum of 6 GCSEs or equivalent supplemented by a wide range of enrichment activities, and a clear pathway to further education and/or employment.
+We offer places for 40 boys and girls in Key Stages 3 and 4 currently with a reduced curriculum of 5 GCSEs or equivalent supplemented by a wide range of enrichment activities, and a clear pathway to further education and/or employment.
 This will increase as our premises expand so we can improve outcomes for our learners.